-A reference to the passionate love affair between Margaret “Hot Lips” Houlihan (played by Loretta Swit) and Frank Burns (played by Larry Linville) on the TV series M*A*S*H, which aired from 1972-1983.
+Nurse Margaret “Hot Lips” Houlihan (played by Loretta Swit) and surgeon Frank Burns (played by Larry Linville) enjoyed a passionate love affair on the TV series M*A*S*H, which aired from 1972-1983.

 Seems like a lot of work to go through to make an Eggo frozen waffle, doesn’t it?

 Eggo is a brand of frozen waffles that can be heated up in the toaster.
 They are manufactured by Kellogg’s.

 Play Misty for me.

 Play Misty for Me is a 1971 film starring Clint Eastwood as a DJ being stalked by an obsessed fan.
 The title comes from the stalker's habit of continually calling his show to request that he play the jazz standard “Misty,” composed by Erroll Garner.

 RadioShack is a chain of electronics stores based in Fort Worth, Texas.
 They filed for Chapter 11 bankruptcy in 2015.

 Probably a reference to the cat on the animated TV series The Simpsons, which first aired in 1989.

 Snowballs are a type of cream-filled snack cake covered with a layer of marshmallow frosting and coconut.